animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Observer 1:** This. "**They are not substitutable in the domain of the function that defines their equivalence.**"

+That's not an axiom, Sam.
+It's a property of all functions.

+**Me:** I will leave it as philosophy.
+And, formally, 1b.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.